 What is Apocalyptic Literature?

-Apocalyptic Literature is literature which is composed of dreams and visions.
-There are five features which historically mark most examples of Apocalyptic Literature.
+Apocalyptic Literature is literature that is composed of dreams and visions.
+There are five features that historically mark most examples of Apocalyptic Literature.

 - Visionary Experience.
 The visionary experience of the seer would announce the content of his message, which was usually conveyed in an extended dialogue between himself and a heavenly counterpart (e.g., Zech.
 1.18f.; 4.1).
 The writer is visibly overcome by the situation which meets him, usually the encounter with a heavenly reality.
 He may fall into a trance, or lie prostrate on the ground, or manifest great agitation in his spirit.